mvz/ripper_parser/README.md

 ## Features/Notes

-This is an experimental implementation based on `ripper_ruby_parser`.
+This is an **experimental** implementation based on `ripper_ruby_parser`.
 Its main purpose is to see if this could be done, after the success with RubyParser.
-It also helps find differences in interpretation of Ruby code by Ripper and
+It also helps find differences in interpretation of Ruby code by Ripper and Parser, which helps with fixing bugs in Parser (assuming Ripper to be correct, of course).
-Parser: It has already lead to one bug fix in Parser's string literal handling.

 **Note:** If you want a production ready system with many nice features such as advanced location information and rewriting, use Parser!